-A lot of people know they can change from a civil union to a marriage but aren’t aware that they can also change their marriage to a civil union without dissolving their current relationship.
+A lot of people know they can change civil union to a marriage but aren’t aware that they can also change their marriage to a civil union without dissolving their current relationship.
 As per our Government, You will need to complete some form and hold another marriage or civil union ceremony.
 So here are some things to help you along with the process.

 Who can do it

 You can stay in a relationship with someone but change:

 - Your marriage to a civil union, or

 You don’t need to dissolve your current marriage or civil union, but you will need to apply for a new marriage or civil union licence and hold a marriage or civil union ceremony.

 1. Complete the form:

 You need to show evidence of your current marriage or civil union.
 This could be: